 Aging and sports activities that involve a lot of calf muscle use, like basketball and tennis, have increases the risk of injury to the Achilles tendon.
 The injury is also associated with a sudden increase of intensity or frequency of an exercise.

 - A dull ache or pain during activity

 - Tenderness, particularly in the morning, above the heel bone

 - Stiffness that improves as the tendon warms up

 - Mild swelling or a bump

-When treated properly, Achilles tendinitis is usually resolved quickly.
+When you treat it properly, Achilles tendinitis usually resolves quickly.
 When left untreated, it may lead to a more serious condition or tear.
-Some or all of the following may be used to treat the condition depending on its severity:

 - Nonsteroidal anti-inflammatory medication